 Plumbing Website Requirements for Leads

 Each website presents low-cost or free options, but none of them can achieve your most important goal.
 So what’s the next step?
-Spend the least amount of money you can to meet the base-level requirements of a plumbing lead generation website.
-These are the baseline requirements:

-Top-Level Domain: Must be a .com or .net (prefrably.com)
+• Top-Level Domain: Must be a .com or .net (prefrably.com)

-Hosting Plan: You need a hosting plan to launch your website.
+• Hosting Plan: You need a hosting plan to launch your website.

-Content: You need some content on your site to rank for anything.
+• Content: You need some content on your site to rank for anything.

-SEO: You need some basic on-page and technical SEO to get indexed.
+• SEO: You need some basic on-page and technical SEO to get indexed.

-Cost of Cheap Plumbing Leads Websites
+Cost of an Affordable Plumbing Leads Websites

 You’re probably thinking, how much is this going to cost me?
 If you purchase a website for the first time, you can get a free domain name included with your hosting plan.
-For instance, IPage offers a free domain name (for the first year) with a hosting plan as cheap as $1.99 per month.
+For instance, BlueHost offers a free domain name (for the first year) with a hosting plan as cheap as $1.99 per month.

 Domain Name + Hosting Total Cost: As low as $35.88 for the first year.

-You can find content and SEO services for as low as $99 per month though we advise against it.
-Typically the content is awful, and the on-page SEO is even worse.
+You can find content and SEO services for as low as $99 per month, though we advise against it.
+Typically, the content is awful, and the on-page SEO is even worse.
 Most of the time, these providers are glorified hosting services.
 To get legit content and SEO, you are looking at $750.

-Content + SEO Total Cost: $750 per month (for life).
+Content + SEO Total Cost: $750 monthly (for life).

 In other words, you can get everything you need for about $785.88 per month.
 Furthermore, considering that the average plumbing service costs between $45 and $200, you will need 10-20 leads to break even.

-Other Ways To Get Plumbing Leads Free or Cheap
+Other Ways To Get Plumbing Leads

 Cold Calling